 Medical Marijuana Program

-The Division of Public Health has implemented Title 16, Ch 49A of the Delaware Code; the Delaware Medical Marijuana Act regulates the medical use of marijuana in Delaware.
+The Division of Public Health (DPH) has implemented Title 16, Ch 49A of the Delaware Code; the Delaware Medical Marijuana Act regulates the medical use of marijuana in Delaware.
 The State of Delaware has issued a license for the marijuana distribution center, known as a compassion center in Delaware, to First State Compassion Center (FSCC).
-The First State Compassion Center (37 Germay Drive, Wilmington, DE) will open on Friday, June 26, 2015.
+The First State Compassion Center (37 Germay Drive, Wilmington, DE) opened in June 2015.
 The phone number is 302-543-2100 or you can learn more about FSCC at their Facebook page (https://www.facebook.com/firststatecompassioncenter) or website (http://firststatecompassion.com)

 Physicians may authorize a patient to use marijuana to treat symptoms of cancer, multiple sclerosis, HIV and AIDS, Hepatitis C, Lou Gehrig’s disease, Alzheimer’s disease or the physical manifestations of post-traumatic stress disorder.
 Conditions that cause severe, debilitating pain, wasting syndrome, intractable nausea and seizures also fall under the state’s medical marijuana law.